 Can centralized logging address this concern?

 Centralized logs place all your log records in a single location and address this concern by simplifying log analysis and correlation tasks.
-It also provides you with secure storage, protecting your data if a machine in your network is compromised.
+It also provides secure storage, protecting your data if a machine in your network is compromised.
 Enabling centralized logging is a simple 2-step activity:

 Establishing a log repository – Enabling security incident management

-- Improved security by ensuring centralized controls
+4. Improved security by ensuring centralized controls.